Pedro Campos (footballer, born 2000)

-Pedro Pablo Campos Olavarria (born 2 June 2000) is a Chilean footballer who plays as a winger for Mongolian Premier League club SP Falcons.
+Pedro Pablo Campos Olavarría (born 2 June 2000) is a Chilean footballer who plays as a winger.

 Club career

 Despite he was in the Universidad Católica Youth Team, he made his professional debut out of his country of birth and has played for clubs in Mexico, Cyprus and Israel.

 On 14 March 2024, Campos moved to American third-tier side Tormenta FC.

 On 28 September 2025, Campos signed with Mongolian Premier League club SP Falcons.

+Back to South America, Campos joined Brazilian club Castanhal in February 2026.
+After they were knocked up from the 2026 Copa do Brasil, his contract ended and returned to Chile.

 International career

 He represented Chile U17 at the 2017 South American U-17 Championship – Chile was the runner-up – and at the 2017 FIFA U-17 World Cup.

 Also, he played all the matches and scored a goal for Chile U17 at the friendly tournament Lafarge Foot Avenir 2017 in France, better known as Tournament Limoges, where Chile became champion after defeating Belgium U18 and Poland U18 and drawing France U18.